randy-jin/my-first-ml-house-price-predictor/README.md

 ## 🙌 About Me

-I'm currently learning machine learning step-by-step.
+I am Randy J, I'm currently learning machine learning step-by-step.
 This is my first real-world attempt — feel free to give feedback or suggestions!